What do we mean when we say “Asset Protection Planning”? To answer that, we first need to understand to what “assets” we

 How can my assets be taken away from me?

 There are a couple of primary ways you can lose your assets…1) is by making really poor investment decisions where you lose money instead of making it…boo, and 2) by getting sued and losing.
 This post is mostly about being prepared for the latter.

 As related to real estate

 Here is the basic scenario you want to avoid.
 You own all your rental property in your personal name, along with your other assets like your house, your stocks, your cash, etc. Well, if one of your tenants sues you (and wins), they would potentially have access to ALL of the assets you have in your name…that’s no bueno!

-Now, your insurance on the property might cover you up to a point, but if it’s a large judgment, the claimant will try to get the rest of the money from any accessible source of money it can find.
+Now, your insurance on the property might cover you up to a point, but if it’s a large judgment, the claimant will try to get the rest of the money from any accessible source it can find.
 And if you have ALL your assets lumped together under your name…well that means they are ALL accessible.

 Other ways to lose your assets